mienxiu/mienxiu.github.io/_posts/2026-05-23-language-models-for-information-retrieval.md

 |vitamin   |0.005          |
 |nutrition |0.004          |

-Here, common terms like "the", "ia", and "a" dominate the distribution, but they are not informative.
+Here, common terms like "the", "is", and "a" dominate the distribution, but they are not informative.
 To discount such common terms, we can compare the topic model against a background model constructed from a broad corpus:

 |$t$       |$P_{background}(t)$ |